nasa/Common-Metadata-Repository/schemas/resources/schemas/tool-draft/v1.0.0/search.md

 The JSON response includes the following fields.

-* hits - How many total Order Options were found.
+* hits - How many total records were found.
 * took - How long the search took in milliseconds
-* items - a list of the current page of Order Options with the following fields
+* items - a list of the current page of records with the following fields
   * concept\_id
   * revision\_id
   * provider\_id